 The lifeblood of the Canadian Bushplane Heritage Centre is in its volunteers.
 Dedicated individuals actively work to restore, preserve, interpret, promote and present our Bushplane and Forest Fire Fighting heritage.
 Their reward is in the satisfaction of a job well done.

 New volunteers are always welcome at the centre!
 Come in and participate in the restoration of a vintage aircraft, build floor displays, guide tours through the centre, conduct archive research, and catalogue artifacts.

 put your talents to good use!

-Quality: It adheres to professional standards of program design and delivery, consistent with a museum of national stature and world repute.
+Excellence: We adhere to professional standards of program design and delivery, consistent with a museum of national stature and world repute.

 Our People: We respect and value the contributions and commitment of our staff and volunteers

 · Improve CBHC’s collection, records and stories, and ensure they are effectively restored, preserved and exhibited.

 · Awareness, appreciation and understanding among the public, stakeholders, colleagues and partners is enhanced

 · Create and Maintain a Premier destination for public visitation.

 · Ensure the long-term Viability of the Centre and its collection through: